 In addition to creating the opportunity for physical movement, polarity defines and shapes the abstract realm of consciousness as well.
 Without polarity, you cannot know anything, because to know something is to know it by comparison, to know what it is not.
-What’s more, a strong argument could be made that without fundamental polarity, there would be nothing to know to begin with — since polarity creates and drives the move and spin of the known universe, and conscious life (including human beings) evolved from the dust of this physical phenomena.
+Besides, without fundamental polarity, there would be nothing to know to begin with — since polarity creates and drives the move and spin of the known universe, and conscious life (including human beings) evolved from the dust within this physical phenomena.
 Polarity creates everything out of nothing.
 Polarity reduces everything into nothing, which brings us to this:

 I believe soon we will collectively come to the consensus that reality is holographic in every sense: what is true of the small is also true of the large.
 In doing so we will accept that the polarity presently observable in all things is consistent with the pattern of the whole, and that our known universe, as one “unit” of existence, also has a polarity, even if it is beyond our present powers of observation.
 The big bang represents one pole, both the beginning of our present observable “time,” and the point from which all matter burst forth from a singularity.
 The opposite pole is the end of time for this cycle of our universe -- the final black hole, the point upon which all matter in the universe will contract back into that same singularity... only to burst forth again, destined to repeat this cycle infinitely.
 This endless cycle of expansion and contraction, beginning and end, creates the motor of movement and the fabric of space time reality.

 Models of the torus universe are very elegant in their illustration of this flow between two poles: